codebyangi/SoloProject/codebyangi_frontend/README.md

 ESLint

 ## Usage
-1. Make sure you have the [Health API](https://github.com/codebyangi/SoloProject.git/codeByAngi_backend) running.
+1. Make sure you have the [Health API](https://github.com/codebyangi/SoloProject/tree/main/codebyangi_backend) running.

-2. Make sure you are in the project directory: [codeByAngi_frontend)](https://github.com/codebyangi/SoloProject.git/codeByAngi_frontend).
+2. Make sure you are in the project directory: [CodeByAngi Frontend](https://github.com/codebyangi/SoloProject/tree/main/codebyangi_frontend).

 3. Open a new terminal tab/window at the root of the project directory